 Just got back from a trip to Paris with my boyfriend & just like many of the travelers who have gone before me, I am obsessed!
 Like I’m so ready to go back.
 I’ve been to Europe before, but this was my first time to Paris and now I’m obsessed.
 I’ve never experienced anything like it.
-(Paris was actually on my travel bucketlist post from a few months ago and I’m still in awe) So, if you’re reading this and asking yourself How can I get to Paris on a budget?
+(Paris was actually on my #25at25 travel bucket list post from a few months ago and I’m still in awe, click here to read my travel bucket list post) So, if you’re reading this and asking yourself How can I get to Paris on a budget?
 The answer is read this post and then go pack.

 I know what you’re thinking, “I wanna go to Paris too, but it’s soo expensive.”
-Well, I am here to tell you that it is not, and does not have to be expensive.
+Well, I’m here to tell you that it is not, and does not have to be expensive.
 It is completely possible to travel Paris on a budget and still get a taste of luxury.

 How to Find Cheap Flights to Paris, France